'Wonderful People, Good Souls': The Victims Of The Pittsburgh Synagogue Shooting

 He practiced in a "small, cozy office in Pittsburgh's Bloomfield neighborhood," TribLIVE reporter Ben Schmitt wrote in a personal remembrance.
 Rabinowitz was his father's doctor, and his own.

-Schmitt recalled how his father became ill on a trip to India, and called back to Rabinowitz in Pittsburgh for advice.
+Schmitt recalled how his father became ill on a trip to India and called Rabinowitz in Pittsburgh for advice.
 The doctor called his father every day for the rest of his trip to check in on his health.

 "I felt like I was in such competent, caring hands," Schmitt's father said.
 "Such a kind and gentle man."